SGFGOV/medusajs-payment-mollie/README.md

 ];
 ```

-Currently we support mollie-bancontact,creditcard, and ideal.
+Currently we support
+  * bancontact,
+  * creditcard
+  * ideal
+  * apple pay
+  * bank transfer

+Please ensure you enable only these in the dashboard

 ### Create a Custom API Endpoint